Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Discussion

 A victim-support group is another form of restorative justice conferencing \cite{dignan2004understanding}.
-In our sample, many victims indicated a need for receiving emotional support.
-We propose that online communities can provide a space for victims to share the harm they experienced and receive support.
-Systems with similar goals have previously been built in the online spaces.
+In our sample, many victims indicated a need to receive emotional support.
+We propose that online communities offer a space for victims to share the harm they experienced and receive support.
+Systems with similar goals have previously been built in online spaces.
 For example, Hollaback is a platform that allows victims of street harassment to empower each other through storytelling \cite{dimond2013hollaback}.
 Heartmob enables victims to describe their experiences of harm and solicit advice and emotional support from volunteer Heartmobers \cite{blackwell2017classification}.
 These platforms offer templates for how victim support systems can be built.
-However, support in these platforms is distant from where harm occurs, and it is also important to think about how online communities can support victims by motivating the community members to provide support.
+However, support in these platforms is distant from where harm occurs, and it is also important to think about how online communities can support victims by motivating community members to provide support.

-\subsection{Situating restorative justice in the moderation landscape}
+\subsection{Situating Restorative Justice in the Moderation Landscape}

-We have so far illustrated some possible ways to implement restorative justice in the current moderation system.
-Yet, we do not seek to advocate for restorative justice as a whole replacement of the current moderation approach.
-We propose that restorative justice goals and practices be embedded as part of an overall governance structure in online spaces.
+We have illustrated possible ways to implement restorative justice in the current moderation system.
+Yet, we do not seek to advocate for restorative justice as a wholesale replacement of the current moderation approach.
+We propose that \textit{restorative justice goals and practices be embedded as part of an overall governance structure in online spaces}.

+Restorative justice conferencing should be used in select cases only because it is effective only when it is voluntary and the parties involved are committed to engaging.
+Our findings show that individuals have different conceptualizations of justice.
+Schoenebeck et al. also found that people's preferences for punitive or restorative outcomes vary with their identity or social media behaviors \cite{schoenebeck2020drawing}.
+It is thus important to attend to victims' and offenders' preferences in individual harm cases.